 Church services do this corporately but we need more intimate settings.
-We used to think of Sunday School classes, Bible Studies and Small Groups.
+We used to think of Sunday School classes, Bible Studies, and Small Groups.
 But the world is fellowshipping differently now.
 Social media.
 Almost 3/4 of US adults are on Facebook.
-The other 1/4 don’t appear to want socializing with the majority or don’t understand the benefits.
+The other 1/4 don’t appear to want to socialize with the majority or don’t understand the benefits.

 Is your church socializing where the people are?
 Maybe you’re just not social.
 Here are 3 ways to determine if you are:

 - You don’t have a following.
 Like most businesses, people, and ministries, you probably have a Facebook or Twitter page.
 But do you struggle to have a following?
 Perhaps you don’t know how to throw a party that’ll attract people.
 Great social events get attended.
 Or maybe you have people attending but very little sharing of content or the conversation is limited or lacking.
 Admit it, you’re probably not that social.
 Social people create conversations that attract.

 - You don’t post regularly.
 Look at your page, if you’re not regularly posting interesting stuff (not just promotional announcements) or your posts are mere afterthoughts, admit it, you’re the wrong person to be running your accounts.
 You’re just not social.
 Social people love to engage.

 - You don’t enjoy social media.
 This is where the world “hangs out”, so if you don’t like social media, you probably don’t like meeting new people, engaging with great content, or spending time learning and listening to others.
 Social people want to be where engagement is.